Hopf monoids of ordered simplicial complexes: Hopf classes of ordered complexes

 Let $(w_1,\Gamma_1,I_1),(w_2,\Gamma_2,I_2)\in\slsh$ and let $w\in\shuffle(w_1,w_2)$.
 Let $\varphi= \varphi_1\dju \varphi_2$ and $\psi=\psi_1\dju \psi_2$ be facets of $\Gamma_1*\Gamma_2$, with $\varphi_i,\psi_i\in\Gamma_i$, such that $\psi<_w\varphi$.
 Then either $\psi_1 <_w \varphi_1$ or $\psi_2 <_w \varphi_2$; assume without loss of generality that the first case holds.
 Since restricting $<_w$ to~$I_1$ gives a shelling order of $\Gamma_1$, it follows that $\Gamma_1$ has a facet $\rho_1<_w\varphi_1$ and a vertex $x\in \varphi_1$ such that $\psi_1\cap \varphi_1\subseteq \rho_1\cap \varphi_1 = \varphi_1\sm\{x\}$.
 Then it is routine to check that $\rho=\rho_1\dju \varphi_2$ satisfies~\eqref{shell}, verifying that $(w_1,\Gamma_1)\oj{w}(w_2,\Gamma_2)\in\slsh$. \end{example}

 Not every prefix-pure complex is shellable.
 For example, Ziegler~\cite{UCantShellThis} constructed a non-shellable 3-dimensional ball $Z$ with 10 vertices and 21 facets.
-According to computation with Sage, $Z$ is prefix-pure under 6528 of the $10! = 3628800$ possible vertex orderings.
+According to computation with SageMath, $Z$ is prefix-pure under 6528 of the $10! = 3628800$ possible vertex orderings.